 - The College would encourage Ophthalmologists of all grades to submit articles.

 Users must be registered with e-Learning for Healthcare and must login to the e-LfH site each session.

-Please note that Ophthalmopaedia will not contain case reports but that we intend to launch a Validated Case Archive in the future.
+Please note that Ophthalmopaedia will not contain case reports.

-Ophthalmopaedia is categorised alphabetically, but a Table of Contents and a list of Contributors will be available very soon.
+Ophthalmopaedia is categorised alphabetically, but a Table of Contents and a list of Contributors will be available.
 Access is by Login - see the links.